Hung Cao: 2022 House bid

-Cao was considered a strong candidate in a district with large populations of both Asian Americans and military families.
-During a debate with Wexton, he expressed support for the deregulation of government across nearly all facets of life.
-During the course of the campaign, Wexton sought to portray Hung Cao as "extreme" in comparison to the political demographics of the district, emphasizing his anti-abortion and pro-gun rights stances.
-Cao lost the election to Wexton 53% to 47%.
+Cao was considered a strong candidate in a district home to many Asian Americans and military families.
+He expressed support for the deregulation of government across nearly all facets of life, and his anti-abortion and pro-gun rights stances were targeted by Wexton as being too "extreme" for the district.
+He lost the election 53% to 47%.
+(Note: Attributed to multiple sources:)